-A full squad in a handball team consists of 14 players.
+A full squad in a handball team consists of 16 players.
 But only seven play on court, each with differing roles and positional responsibilities.

-Explanation: The handball equipment list allows each player to choose the shirt number at the start of the season.
+Explanation: The handball equipment list allows each player to choose their shirt number at the start of the season.
 But, team numbers do not correspond to any particular positions in handball for the modern game.

 The goalkeeper is the player with the responsibility of defending the goal.
-He or she can do so, using almost any part of their body.
+He (or she) can do so, using almost any part of their body.

 The player occupying the left wing would usually be right-handed.
 They cover the left hand side of the court.
 Whereas the right wing player will usually be a left-handed player.
 Their role is covering the right hand side of the pitch.

 These wing players stand on the far left and right side of the defense while the team is defending (along the touch line).

 They initiate counter-attacks along the lines when the team pushes forward.

 As a rule, the left and right wing players are smaller than their teammates.
 But, they are usually very fast and agile patrolling the lateral sides of the court.

 They typically have excellent technical skills with a high degree of wrist flexibility for shot control.